SU-NCS/Intro_to_programming/course-overview.md

 ### Activity 3: Code to look at local Platform, Network and build Challenge

+ipconfig test or ?
+32bit or 64 bit? hard drive size ?

 ## Session 2:  Read File, Compute, Write File, Scope, RegEx, Working with Text

 ### Activity 1: Read and Write and Logs